OSi Symposium – GeoGov 2019

-The Symposium will discuss how using the States geospatial data hub (GeoHive), public bodies can build on the value that such data can bring to operational and strategic objectives, by providing discovery, evaluation and access to Government geospatial data.
+The Symposium discussed how using the States geospatial data hub (GeoHive), public bodies can build on the value that such data can bring to operational and strategic objectives, by providing discovery, evaluation and access to Government geospatial data.

 Employing the latest geo-data analysis processes while using and sharing your data with that of other authoritative State agencies supports the once only principle paving the way to an integrated approach to the improved use of data.

-The GeoGov symposium will explore how this can work, in theory and practice, and will demonstrate how your team can make smarter, more evidenced based decisions effectively.
+The GeoGov symposium explored how this can work, in theory and practice, and we hope demonstrated how your team can make smarter, more evidenced based decisions effectively.